 Cosplay Photoshoot Tips for Beginners

-Hey, Carmello Cosplay here, I have been asked A LOT by people, How do you prepare for a cosplay photoshoot.
-I have worked with many photographers and have picked up an INSANE amount of cosplay photoshoot tips to pass on to people who may have a shoot in the future.
+I have worked with many photographers and have picked up an impressive amount of cosplay photoshoot tips to pass on to people who may have a shoot in the future.

 SO LET’S START!
 (Note: These tips are not in order)